-- 1. Review student Typhon entries and provide educational feedback. - 2.
-Review Typhon with the student at mid-semester and final to assess learning objectives and appropriate clinical placement. - 3.
+- 1. Review student e-LOGS entries and provide educational feedback. - 2.
+Review e-LOGS with the student at mid-semester and final in order to assess learning objectives and appropriate clinical placement. - 3.
 Communicate with the student and PMHNP coordinator if there are concerns about the student's clinical performance.
 Develop a remediation plan for borderline or unsatisfactory academic or professional behaviors. - 4.
-Ensure the student submits the mid-semester (self-evaluation and feedback from the preceptor) and final evaluation paperwork (feedback from the preceptor and student evaluations of self, preceptor and clinical stie) by due date as determined by PMHNP Coordinator.
+Ensure the student submits the mid-semester (self-evaluation and feedback from preceptor) and finale evaluation paperwork (feedback from the preceptor and student evaluations of self, preceptor and clinical site) by due date as determined by PMHNP Coordinator.

-Student Typhon Responsibilities
+Student e-LOGS Responsibilities